thomeval/wgibeat/trunk/WindowsGame1/WindowsGame1/readme.txt

 ----------------------------------------------
 For a tutorial on the basic gameplay of WGiBeat, please see the the How To Play screen, accessible from the main menu.

-For more help, please see the official website, or contact the official developers at the address given at the top of the readme.
+For more help, please see the official website, or contact the developers at the address given at the top of the readme.

 Compiling the source code
 ----------------------------------------------
 To compile your own version of WGiBeat from source, the same prerequisites are necessary as mentioned above, in addition to Visual Studio 2008, and XNA Game Studio 3.1.
 With these installed, the project can be loaded and compiled normally by opening the .sln file.
+For more information, or to join the development team, please contact the developers using the address given at the top of the readme.